scott-povlak/school_district_sql/README.md

-This project was created in Postgre SQL to demonstrate several simple but effective functions used for data sets.
+This project was created in PostgreSQL to demonstrate several simple but effective functions used for data sets.

 Table creation: 6 different tables were created and values were inserted into the table.
 These tables were suggested in Practical SQL(2022).